 Each study uses a core resource book or “spine” to ensure thorough coverage.
 For the younger level, the core book is The European World by Barbara Hanawalt.
 Along with this and the books I’ve already listed, the study for younger students uses a number of other books such as The Adventures of Robin Hood by Roger Lancelyn Green, Castle by David Macaulay, Morning Star of the Reformation by Andy Thompson, and The Trumpeter of Krakow by Eric P. Kelly.

 At the older level, the core book is National Geographic’s Medieval World.
-Rather than having students read a large number of books, this guide has students read selections from an anthology titled Medieval Literature in Translation along with the six books already mentioned and The Scottish Chiefs by Jane Porter.
+Rather than having students read a large number of literary works, this guide has students read selections from an anthology titled An Anthology of Medieval Literature in Translation along with the six books already mentioned and The Scottish Chiefs by Jane Porter.

 Students create a notebook for their vocabulary words and definitions as well as their answers to comprehension questions.
 However, they also create a portfolio of their best work—reports, projects such as the medieval manuscript, photos, poems, etc. Recognizing that we live in the digital age, the guide suggests that the “portfolio can be a dedicated notebook, a website or blog—whatever medium the student feels most comfortable using.”